Pr0t0ns/PerimeterX-Solver/README.md

 Telegram Channel: https://t.me/+Tvbz-xGh_5pjYzVh

 NOTE: This script only works for sites that have version (tag) 6.7.9 implemented it won't work on any other version.
-If you're interested in a more recent/older version you can contact me on telegram or discord (telegram perferably).
+If you're interested in purchasing a more recent/older version of PX you can contact me on telegram or discord (telegram perferably).
 Contact info is provided above.

 🗞️ DESCRIPTION 🗞️